-In 2023, revenues from three major customers of \$58.9 million (2022: \$56.6 million) represented 35% (2022: 32%) of Swiss Water's total revenues for the year.
-Three major customers represented 42% of total accounts receivable as at December 31, 2023 (2022: 50%).
+In 2024, revenues from three major customers of \$57.5 million (2023: \$58.9 million) represented 33% (2023: 35%) of Swiss Water's total revenues for the year.
+Three major customers represented 37% of total accounts receivable as at December 31, 2024 (2023: 42%).
+Risks associated with relying heavily on a small number of clients expose the Company to susceptibility to sudden revenue drops and risks of uncollectible receivables if those customers experience issues or decide to switch providers or should they encounter financial instability.
+Refer to related credit risks, below.